 As I slid, bounced, and tumbled my way through and over the gravel—oh, and lovely gravel it was—I stretched my right arm out and slammed my hand onto the bag at first base.

 When the cloud of dust settled, I looked up into the face of the young man assigned to first.
-Eyes wide he stepped back awkwardly, the ball settled loosely in his glove “You okay?” he asked looking down at me.
+Eyes wide he stepped back awkwardly, the ball already settled loosely in his glove “You okay?” he asked looking down at me.
 He knew, and I knew, that what he really wanted to say was, “what the hell just happened?”

 As I picked dirt out of both hands, and mopped the blood up from my elbow with my shirt, my hubby arrived to watch my game.
 When he asked how the game was going, I held up my bloodied hands, and pointed to my injured elbow.
 His head dropped…chin to chest…“No, no,” he muttered shaking his head.
 Obviously, he was shaken by my near death experience.

 As he strolled back to his motor bike to retrieve some antiseptic wipes (how handy is that?
 He comes to my game with a First Aid kit…go figure!), I caught a look of relief as it slipped across his face.
 Was he perchance thankful that he was not present, sitting up there in the stands, when my ‘big fall’ took place?
 I looked closer, careful not to lean too far forward.
 No, I was mistaken.
-It must have been a shadow, a play of evening light falling cross his face.
+It must have been a shadow, a play of evening light crossing his face.
 That’s all it was.
 Right?

 So hubby and I have decided, together, as a team, that perhaps it is safer to stick to what I know, what I enjoy—reading and writing it is!
 Yahoo!!